Press releases are a presentation of facts sent to journalists in the hope that they'll get published and turned into

-How you write a press release is determined by the 'who, what, when, where, why and how?', i.e. what's the story about?
-When's it happening?
-Who's involved?
-Where's it taking place?
-How is it happening?
-Why is it happening?
+How you write a press release is determined by the 'who, what, when, where, why and how?'.
 Read these tips on how to write a press release, if you're stuck.

 Your subject line looks like spam

 When sending your press releases to journalists, make sure you copy and paste the headline into the email subject line.
-Ensure the headline is punchy, interesting and eye-catching.
+Ensure the headline is punchy, exciting and eye-catching.
 Don't put things like 'Read this!!!' or 'LATEST NEWS FROM US' – it will just look like spam and is likely to get deleted.

 You included the press release as an attachment

-Journalists don't have time to open documents, that's whether they're PDFs or Word Docs.
-Simply copy and paste the headline of your press release into the subject line and then paste the rest of the press release into the body of your email.
-Make it as easy as possible for the journalist to extract the information and they're more likely to use your story.
+Journalists don't have time to open documents; that's whether they're PDFs or Word Docs.
+Copy and paste the headline of your press release into the subject line and then paste the rest of the press release into the body of your email.
+Make it as easy as possible for the journalist to extract the information, and they're more likely to use your story.
 By all means, attach the document as well – to cover all bases.

 You used a PDF

 PDFs are an absolute pain for any journalist.
-They're difficult to extract information from and are so annoying that I simply delete any press releases I receive in this format.
+They're difficult to extract information from and are so annoying that I delete any press releases I receive in this format.
 Seems harsh but they take up so much of my time that I've grown to despise them.
 I can not emphasise this enough – do not use PDFs.
-Copy and paste your press release into the body of the email and make it really easy for the journalist to use your story.
+Copy and paste your press release into the body of the email and make it easy for the journalist to use your story.

 You haven't sent everything they need